 Thanks to HTVRont for sending me this machine to use and review, all opinions are my own.
 View my full disclosure policy here.

-What is a heat press and why do I need one?
+What is a heat press machine and why do I need one?

-A heat press is a designed to help apply a design to a blank such as a t-shirt, tote bag or piece of wood.
+A heat press is designed to help apply a graphic to a blank such as a t-shirt, tote bag or piece of wood.
 The machine does so with the combination of evenly applied heat and pressure.

 How do you choose a heat press?

 There are many options on the market, here are a few questions to ask when considering your purchase.

 - What will you be using this for?

 - What size do you need?
 Both the size of your space and the items you will be pressing.

 - What temperature and time settings are important to you?

 Heat presses, designed to be used in your home, range in price from $250 to well over $1000.
 They come in a wide range of sizes and some even press your materials automatically.